 - Boil water along with pandan leaves, sago, sugar or rose paste extract until water is fully absorbed.

-- Coat sago pieces with shredded coconut mixed with a pinch of salt.
+- Remove sago from the mould and cut into the bite-sized pieces.
+Coat sago pieces with shredded coconut mixed with a pinch of salt.